mdragan85/limitless-mm/design.md

 Key properties:
 - Snapshot reload is non-fatal (poller never dies due to snapshot issues)
+- Snapshot state is treated as read-only and authoritative
 - Backoff uses monotonic time to avoid system clock jumps
 - Per-venue cooldown prevents one venue outage from blocking the other
+- Order book logs may span multiple files per day; ordering is by record timestamp, not file name

 ### DiscoveryService (Discovery)